 Akin Gump’s invoice for May 30 through April 30, which it filed as part of FirstEnergy Solutions’ bankruptcy proceeding, shows that the firm billed for time spent in communication with members of Congress and in calls with the Department of Energy and the White House regarding FirstEnergy's Section 202(c) request.

 The lawmakers Akin Gump contacted hail from coal states including Pennsylvania, Ohio and West Virginia.
-Among those lobbying for FirstEnergy on behalf of the firm Sam Olswanger, a former staff member for Republican Representative Daniel Webster of Florida, who has roots in West Virginia.
+Among those lobbying for FirstEnergy on behalf of the firm was Sam Olswanger, a former staff member for Republican Representative Daniel Webster of Florida, who has roots in West Virginia.

 The Energy and Policy Institute, a renewable energy advocacy organization, annotated the recent filing and argued it showed the “high-priced campaign” FirstEnergy has waged to secure emergency assistance for coal and nuclear.
 It’s a market intervention that many in the energy industry, particularly the clean energy space, vehemently oppose.